-- Council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV), except for a few offices that are situated close to the Council's housing properties, where there is no market for office accommodation, and that are measured at depreciated replacement cost (instant build) as an estimate of current value. - School buildings current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value. - Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure, community assets and assets under construction depreciated historical cost. - Council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV), except for a few offices that are situated close to the Council's housing properties, where there is no market for office accommodation, and that are measured at depreciated replacement cost (instant build) as an estimate of current value. - School buildings current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value. - Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).